tkdhss111/fortran-variable-transformation/README.md

 # fortran-variable-transformation

+(Work in progress)

-Fortran pure functions to perform Yeo-Johnson transformation [1] with MLE (maximum likelihood estimator) of the parameter ($\lambda$).
+Fortran pure functions to perform the following variable transformations:

+1. Yeo-Johnson transformation [1]

+2. Box-Cox transformation

-Golden Section Search [2] is used for fast ML estimation.
+Golden Section Search [3] is used for MLE (maximum likelihood estimation) of the paramters.

 ## References

 1. Yeo, I. K., & Johnson, R. A. (2000).
 A new family of power transformations to improve normality or symmetry.
 Biometrika.

+2.

-2. Kiefer, J. (1953).
+3. Kiefer, J. (1953).
 Sequential minimization procedures.
 Mathematical Statistics (pp. 145–172).
 Publisher: Wiley, New York.